-Indian Railways’ VIKALP scheme is for wait-listed passegers: All you need to know
+Indian Railways’ VIKALP scheme is for wait-listed passengers: All you need to know

 The Indian Railways Catering and Tourism Corporation (IRCTC) has introduced a scheme — aptly named VIKALP — for wait-listed passengers to provide confirmed berth in an alternate train.
+Under the VIKALP or alternate train accommodation scheme (ATAS), the boarding and the termination stations might change to nearby stations and the passengers will have to be prepared as they could be shifted to an alternate train that can leave 12 hours prior to the scheduled departure time of the train they have booked their tickets in.

 Passengers of all trains and classes can opt for maximum five trains under this scheme.
 However, the scheme does not assure confirmed berth as it depends on the availability of seats and train.
 This scheme is already implemented in some trains earlier.

-Under the VIKALP or alternate train accommodation scheme (ATAS), the boarding and the termination stations might change to nearby stations and the passengers will have to be prepared as they could be shifted to an alternate train that can leave 12 hours prior to the scheduled departure time of the train they have booked their tickets in.

 Passengers will not be charged extra and would not be refunded for difference of fare under this scheme.
 Along with this, either all passengers — opting for VIKALP — of a PNR or none will be transferred to alternate train in same class.